 - Abuse of Company Internet Connection – There are cases where employees both spread inappropriate content or view and download illegal, illicit material from their workstation.
 This can create legal liabilities for your business – therefore an unnecessary expense.

-- Cyberslacking – In 2007, around 233 million hours were lost every month in the UK as a result of employees’ time wasting on social networking sites.
+- Cyberslacking – In 2007, around 233 million hours were lost every month in the UK as a result of employees’ time wasted on social networking sites.
 To add insult to injury, some entertainment businesses now seem to be accommodating cyberslacking; an example is Playboy’s plans of a work-friendly website.
-And if lost productivity was not enough, non work-related Internet activity is also dangerous for your corporate network because of web threats.
+And if lost productivity was not enough, nonwork-related Internet activity is also dangerous for your corporate network because of web threats.

 How can you deal with these issues?

 Controlling Internet usage saves you a great deal of money, firstly because a solid web monitoring solution would usually check that any files downloaded are free of malware, as well as offer the alternative to block certain hazardous or offensive sites.
 Secondly, if your company faces legal charges for illegal or illicit material, you would be able to provide records to prove your case as a comprehensive Internet monitoring software saves the web activity that takes place on your network.
 Thirdly, it controls and reports on bandwidth usage – preventing bandwidth hogging and identifying abuse.

 Studies explain how, knowing that their Internet usage is being monitored, employees surf less on nonwork-related sites.
 This not only means that productivity is increased, and therefore also ROI (Return of Investment), but it also means the possibility of them clicking on sites which could be smokescreens for malware to gain access to your corporate network is lowered.